 Children who cannot be safely reunited with their families may become available for adoption.

-LSSI is the largest provider of foster care services in the state.
+LSSI is the largest statewide provider of foster care services in Illinois.
 Approximately 10 percent of Illinois children under the guardianship of the Illinois Department of Children and Family Services (DCFS) are served by LSSI.

 For more information about foster care, please call 888.322.5774.